 The Windsor Suites Philadelphia

-This modern hotel is another great pick for where to stay in Rittenhouse Square.
+This modern hotel is a great pick for where to stay in Rittenhouse Square.
 It sits at the heart of the district and is surrounded by attractions, boutiques, and wining and dining options.
 Onsite, you’ll find a rooftop swimming pool, a contemporary fitness centre, and two restaurants.

 Things to See and Do in Rittenhouse Square: